Blog

 Step 3: Search and Retrieve Instantly

 When you need a screenshot, just search.
 Type "coffee shop wifi password" or "booking confirmation for Tokyo" and find it in seconds.
-No more scrolling through thousands of thumbnails.
+No more scrolling through thousands of thumbnails — see how AI search finds any screenshot in seconds.

 Step 4: Chat with Your Stash